Veiled Chameleon Care and Information

 Here is a link to a google search result showing sample Veiled Chameleon cage setups so you can see how other folks have set up their cages.
 If you haven't already, I also suggest you join the "Veiled Chameleon" and "Veiled Chameleon Central" Facebook groups.
 Both of these Facebook groups have thousands of knowledgeable members providing advice and education about proper Veiled Chameleon care.

 It is very important that you provide proper UVB lighting to enable proper calcium absorption for your Veiled Chameleon.
 Avoid using those double dome UVB/heat lights sold as part of "Chameleon Kits" in pet stores.
 The UVB bulbs that fit in those domes do not provide sufficient UVB light and your Chameleon could end up suffering from MBD (Metabolic Bone Disease).

-I recommend you use a linear (straight) Reptisun T5HO (high output) 5.0 UVB Fluorescent 24 watt (22 inch) bulb.
+I recommend you use a linear (straight) Reptisun T5HO (high output) 5.0 (or 10.0) UVB Fluorescent 24 watt (22 inch) bulb.
 I have links to this bulb and its corresponding terrarium hood on my Cage & Supplies page.
-It is important to replace your UVB bulb every six months since the amount of UVB produced by the bulb diminishes after that time period.
+It is important to replace your T5 UVB bulb at least once per year since the amount of UVB produced by the bulb diminishes after that time period.

 UVB dissipates very quickly so your Chameleon needs to be able to get close enough to the bulb to absorb sufficient UVB to produce Vitamin D3 (necessary for metabolizing calcium for proper bone growth).

-If you have followed my recommendation and purchased a T5 HO 5.0 UVB bulb... the recommended distance for placing horizontal branches or vines directly underneath the bulb is 6 inches underneath the UVB bulb.
+If you have purchased a T5 HO 5.0 UVB bulb... the recommended distance for placing horizontal branches or vines directly underneath the bulb is 6 inches.

-If you have chosen to use a T5 HO 10.0 UVB bulb (not recommended)... to avoid the absorption of too much UVB (which could cause hypercalcemia), the recommended distance for placing branches or vines directly underneath the bulb is 10-12 inches away from the UVB bulb.
+If you have purchased a T5 HO 10.0 UVB bulb... to avoid the absorption of too much UVB (which could cause hypercalcemia), the recommended distance for placing branches or vines directly underneath the bulb is 10-12 inches.